-But what can you see and do there, and how is it different from the previous Tsukiji Fish Market?
-Here we'll share all the details you need to know about the Toyosu Market.
+But what can you see and do there, and how does it differ from the old Tsukiji Fish Market?
+Here’s everything you need to know to make the most of your visit to Toyosu.

 What is the Toyosu Market?

-① The Toyosu Market is even larger than the Tsukiji Market!
+The Toyosu Market is even larger than the Tsukiji Market

 The Tsukiji Market was large, but the Toyosu Market is massive!
 Tsukiji conducted the largest volume of marine products transactions in the world.

-The general public and tourists cannot enter the market selling floor, but there are a variety of places people can tour as well as many areas with shops and restaurants that can be entered.
+While the general public and tourists cannot access the market’s selling floor, there are numerous areas open for exploration, including a variety of shops and restaurants.

-The areas open to the general public are as follows.
+The following three areas (or Blocks) are open to the general public.

 Block 5: Fruit and Vegetables Building